About

 Artist member of Adagp for the management of copyright.

-Lives and works between Saint Malo & Paris.
+Lives and works in Saint Malo, Brittany, FRANCE

 Statement